stnuessl/climp/README.md

     $ climp set-repeat { true, false, yes, no, on, off, y, n, 1, 0 }
     $ climp set-volume [0 - 100]

-### Play a particular songs
+### Play a particular song

-To play a particular song there are two possible ways to achieve this.
+To play a particular song there are two possible ways for achieving this.
 For the first one you need to now the file.
 Run:

     $ climp play-file <file>

-For the second way you run:
+For the second way, you run:

     $ climp get-playlist